TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/kernel/dhrystone_benchmark.md

 The application runs the the dhrystone benchmarking demo using the given number of threads and iterations and logs the results as the number of dhrystones run per second.

+\if SOC_AM64X
+\code
 The application runs with thread number equal to 1, 2, 5 and 10, with iteration number 30000000.
+\endcode

+\elseif SOC_AM62AX
+\code
+The application runs with thread number equal to 1, 2, 5 and 10, with iteration number 50000000.
+\endcode
+\endif
 # Supported Combinations

 \cond SOC_AM62AX